dheerajchand/resume_generator/outputs/marketing/long/modern_clean/md/dheeraj_chand_marketing_long_modern_clean.md

 *Political Marketing and Campaign Strategy*

-- Engineered FLEEM web application using Twilio's API to make thousands of simultaneous phone calls for IV`R` polls
+- Conceived, architected, and engineered FLEEM web application using Twilio API handling tens of thousands of calls using emulated predictive dialer for regulated political surveys
 - Used FLEEM for early quantitative research in support of Senators Martin Heinrich and Elizabeth Warren
 - Led all aspects of survey design, implementation, data analysis, and reporting for major national studies
 - Developed new statistical methods for boundary estimation techniques, enhancing geographic market segmentation capabilities